 Note: Unfortunately, there is no way to speed up the process, no matter how much you pay or how often you inquire.
-Note: Due to Local Police Records expiring after 12 months, Local Police Records will not be ordered until all Court Records and your signed Rehabilitation Letter has been received.
-Note: If we have to get Court Records from the Court of Queen’s Bench it could take up to 6 months to obtain such records due to limited staff.
-Some other Courthouses usually located in smaller towns are backlogged due to staff shortages and current workloads.
+Note: Due to Local Police Records expiring after 12 months, Local Police Records will not be requested until all Court Records and your signed Step 9 Rehabilitation Letter has been received.
+Note: If we have to get Court Records from the Court of Queen’s Bench, it could take up to 3 months due to limited staff.
+Some other Courthouses, usually in smaller towns, are backlogged due to staff shortages and current workloads.

 RCMP Record, Court and Local Police Records are taking the same time.
 However, at this time we are seeing Cannabis Pardon applications being processed within 3 to 4 months at the PBC.

 Please Note: If you live in and the crimes were committed in BC or Ontario with a conviction date before March 13, 2012, you may be able to apply for a Pardon under the old rules.
 This is because the PBC ruling was challenged by the Provincial Government and the rulings were overturned.
-For all other provinces the waiting periods went from 3 to 5 years for Summary convictions and from 5 to 10 years for Indictable convictions.
+For all other provinces, the waiting periods went from 3 to 5 years for Summary convictions and from 5 to 10 years for Indictable convictions.